bplmaps/lmec-main-site/content/articles/indigenous-people-s-heritage-month-lessons-and-resources-exploring-land-and-maps.md

 +++
 November is Indigenous People’s Heritage Month.
 As we countdown to the Thanksgiving holiday, this month brings a chance to reinvigorate the constant work of unlearning entrenched narratives, such as that of the Pilgrims landing at Plymouth Rock, and relearning the complex history and modern presence of Native people across North America.

-Here at the Map Center, we ask K-12 students to always consider whose story a map is telling and what stories are left out.
+Here at the Leventhal Center, we ask K-12 students to always consider whose story a map is telling and what stories are left out.
 Many of our education programs and materials center ideas of land and power and look closely at the ways Euro-American maps feature or erase Native people and nations.

 {{< figure src="https://content.libraries.wsu.edu/digital/api/singleitem/image/mcwhorter/381/default.jpg" caption="[This hand-drawn image](https://content.libraries.wsu.edu/digital/collection/mcwhorter/id/381), from the digital collections at Washington State University and drawn by Peo-peo Tholekt, shows combat at the Bear Paw Battle (top), and a scene at the Battle of Big Hole (bottom)." >}}